-BASF MasterSeal NP1 polyurethane sealant, formerly Sonneborn NP 1, is a one-component, high performance, no-priming, gun-grade, elastomeric polyurethane sealant.
-It requires no mixing and typically requires no priming to bond too many materials, including concrete and masonry.
+BASF MasterSeal NP1 Caulk polyurethane sealant, formerly Sonneborn NP 1, is a one-component, high performance, no-priming, gun-grade, elastomeric polyurethane sealant.
+It comes in eleven standard colors, requires no mixing and typically requires no priming to bond too many materials, including concrete and masonry wood.
 This reputable polyurethane sealant is ready to use and requires no mixing which reduces labor cost.
 Joint movement capability is ±35% which allows for excellent flexibility for keeping moving joints tight.
 Gunning and tooling is easy which speeds up application while making neater joints.
 Questions?
 Contact Us.

 HOW TO APPLY

 1.The product may be used in sealant joints designed in accordance with SWR Institute’s Sealants – The Professional’s Guide.